bcgov/nr-spar/CONTRIBUTING.md

 the Airbnb ESLint check-style.
 This way also helps us to have a dedicated pipeline to check for common errors and possible bugs.

+Also, run `yarn lint` before making a PR, so any style error not addressed can be checked and you can use `yarn lint --fix` to fix small issues.

 > Note that if you choose VS Code as your IDE, we highly recommend above mentioned extension **ESLint**, by Microsoft.
 > Here's the link to the Marketplace: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint